-A symbol can also be something that is not a design or photo but represents special things about Minnesota.
-Our state legislature has chosen many items from agriculture as official symbols to represent our state.
-See some of them below, and test your Minnesota symbol savvy!
+A symbol can also be something that is not a design or photo, but represents special things about Minnesota.
+The Minnesota state legislature has chosen many items from agriculture as official symbols to represent our state.
+See some of them below and test how well you know Minnesota’s state symbols!

-The tallest red (Norway) pine in Minnesota stands 120 feet high and is over 300 years old.
-Where is it located?
+The tallest red (Norway) pine in Minnesota stands 120 feet high and is over 200 years old.